History of Sparta: The peace of Callias

 In 371 BC, a fresh peace congress was summoned at Sparta to ratify the Peace of Callias.
 Again the Thebans refused to renounce their Boeotian hegemony, and the Spartans sent a force under King Cleombrotus in an attempt to enforce Theban acceptance.
 When the Thebans gave battle at Leuctra, it was more out of brave despair than hope.
 However, it was Sparta that was defeated and this, along with the death of King Cleombrotus dealt a crushing blow to Spartan military prestige.
 The result of the battle was to transfer supremacy from Sparta to Thebes.

-Decline of the population
+Population collapse

 As Spartan citizenship was inherited by blood, Sparta now increasingly faced a helot population that vastly outnumbered its citizens.
 The alarming decline of Spartan citizens was commented on by Aristotle, who viewed it as a sudden event.
 While some researchers view it as a result of war casualties, it appears that the number of citizens, after a certain point, started declining steadily at a rate of 50% reduction every fifty years regardless of the extent of battles.
 Most likely, this was the result of steady shifting of wealth among the citizen body, which was simply not as obvious until laws were passed allowing the citizens to give away their land plots.